hcllaw/bdr/README.md

 * __bdr__: contains the main code, including data scripts
 * __experiment_code__: contains the API code for all the networks
 * __experiment_config__: contains the experimental setup/configurations described in the paper
-* __results__: contains the trained networks of the results described in the paper, and the corresponding plot functions.
+* __results__: contains the results of the experiments described in the paper, and the corresponding plot functions for them.

 ## Data
 There are two main datasets found in this paper: